janchel/botanicaltox/DEPLOYMENT.md

       # Optional: AI_API_KEY for AI explanations

     ⚠️  The app works without a .env file, but uses insecure defaults.
-        The default admin is created as admin/admin123 on first launch.
+        The default admin is created as admin on first launch.

 3.6  Start the Server
 ───────────────────────